MichaelLarocca/blog-michael-jude-larocca/posts/2024/09-24/how-to-create-a-new-github-repository-from-a-zip-file-project.md

 Before you push the starting project to your new GitHub repository, you need to download and unzip the file.
 If the project is not already a Git repository, you must first turn it into one.
 Once the project is unzipped and initiated as a Git repository, you must set the upstream to link your local project to the remote GitHub repository.

 This task may seem complicated at first, but it will become second nature after following the procedure several times.
 Being comfortable with GitHub is essential, as it is a vital tool for version control, collaboration, and project management.
-Learning how to use GitHub, both through this process and in general, will ultimately help you become a better developer
+Learning how to use GitHub, both through this process and in general, will ultimately help you become a better developer!

 ---